nidhinvijay/BTCUSDT/README.md

 - **Symbol Tabs**: Switch between active symbols (BTCUSDT, NIFTY, etc.).
 - **Strategy Tabs**: View independent states for LONG and SHORT strategies.
 - **Performance**: Track Realized/Unrealized PnL, Win Rate, and Trade History.

+### Live Gate (Paper → Live Relay)
+The live FSM only receives signals when the cumulative paper PnL is above a threshold (default `0`).
+Use the new environment variables to adjust this behavior:
+- `LIVE_GATE_ENABLED=false` keeps the live stack active at all times (helpful for local testing).
+- `LIVE_GATE_THRESHOLD=-25` (example) requires paper to stay above -25 before forwarding signals.
+When the gate disables the live stack it also flattens any open live positions automatically.

 ## Deployment (VM)